larryms/MCW-Linux-lift-and-shift/Hands-on lab/Before the HOL.md

 ## Requirements

-- You must have a working Azure subscription to carry out this hands-on lab step-by-step
+- You must have a working Azure subscription to carry out this hands-on lab step-by-step.

 ## Before the hands-on lab